Jerrysuper123/pharmacy-pal/README.md

 - In addition, there is a need to know the registered pharmacist serving in drug store and also to know their experience before consulting them

 ### User Stories
-The user stories is based on the aforementined pain points.
-See the list here.
+The user stories is based on the aforementioned pain points.
+Access the list [here](https://github.com/Jerrysuper123/pharmacy-pal/blob/main/READMESources/userStory.pdf).

 ### Features based on user story